Why do some startups quickly win big investments while others get rejected?

 - Pitch Deck Review: They check if the technical claims in the pitch deck are realistic or over-promised.

-- Introductory Call: A first call with the founders helps VCs understand the business and technology at a high level.
+- Introductory Call: A first call with the founders helps VCs gain a high-level understanding of the business and technology.

 This early stage is like checking if the startup is even ready for a full health check.